wendlers/mpfshell/README.md

     mpfs> open tn:192.168.1.1,micro,python

 __Note__: Login and password are optional.
 If left out, they will be asked for.

+### REPL

+Since this is MicroPython there is also a REPL available.
+To access the REPL simply use:

+    repl

+To exit REPL and return to the file shell use `Ctrl+Alt+]`.
+To soft reboot the device while in the REPL use `Ctrl+D`, this will run the main.py file and is a good way to test code.

+### Scripting

+In order to be easier to use with your existing editor mpfshell is also scriptable.
+This means that you don't have to enter the interactive mode and manually type out commands.
+Automated build systems or simple editor shortcuts can benefit greatly from this.

+E.g. to connect to the device, and then enter the shell:

+    mpfshell -c "open ttyUSB0"

+Or to copy the file "boot.py" to the device, and don't enter the shell at all:

+    mpfshell -n -c "open ttyUSB0; put boot.py"

+It is also possible to put multiple shell commands in a file, and then execute them from that file.

+E.g. creating a file called "myscript.mpf":

+    open ttyUSB0
+    put boot.py
+    put main.py
+    ls

+And execute it with:

+    mpfshell -s myscript.mpf

+### Sample use

+Here are some examples on what you can do once connected to a device with mpfshell.

-Now you can list the files on the device with:
+You can list the files in the current directory with:

     mpfs> ls